-In areas that experience a strong thermocline, sonar operators will need to lower the towfish below the thermocline so the signal will not be detectable to pass through the dense layer and the seabed.
-Sea state can also influence data collection and quality, especially for hull-mounted and pole-mounted systems operating in surface waters where air bubbles become entrained from wave action.
+In areas that experience a strong thermocline, sonar operators will need to lower the towfish below the thermocline so the SSS signal does not pass through the dense thermocline layer.
+Sea state can also influence data collection and quality, especially for hull-mounted and polemounted systems operating in surface waters where air bubbles become entrained from wave action.

-SSS records that include environmental influences affecting any portion of the swath and hinder the selection of contacts in the affected regions don't meet the requirement of 100% complete coverage and are considered a holiday.
+SSS records that include environmental influences affecting any portion of the swath and hinder the selection of contacts in the affected regions do not meet the requirement of 100% complete coverage.
 In such cases, reduce the swath range and reject the affected areas.
-Data should be reacquired so the acquired data meets the complete coverage requirement.
+Data should be reacquired to meet the complete coverage requirement.